This is part of a series. If you have not read the articles that build up to this one, I recommend that you do so first.

 Step 1: Income

-In the first step, you need to identify all sources of income which contribute to the pot of money you use for monthly spending.
+In the first step, you need to identify all sources of income that contribute to the pot of money you use for monthly spending.
 This needs to be after-tax income, not pre-tax income.
-Some people say that they make $50,000 a year, when the reality is that, after paying taxes, they bring home $40,000 a year.
+Some people say that they make $50,000 a year when the reality is that, after paying taxes, they bring home $40,000 a year.
 That $10,000 isn’t spendable because it went to pay taxes, so it won’t count in this exercise.
 Also, don’t count bonuses in this exercise because bonuses aren’t guaranteed, and in a later article, we’ll talk about how to think about bonuses and other one-time sources of cash, such as income tax refunds and inheritances.

 Take your past twelve months of income and then divide by twelve to get a monthly average.
 If you know that your income has changed permanently – for example, you received a raise at the end of the year or your pension had an inflation adjustment – then you can use the current amount.
-However, for amounts which fluctuate, it’s important to take an average so that you can smooth out your spending rather than being flush one month and tight the next.
+However, for amounts that fluctuate, it’s important to take an average so that you can smooth out your spending rather than being flush one month and tight the next.

 |Source||After-tax Amount Per Month|

 Step 2: Determine Your Expenses